hexxone/audiorbits/README.md

 *But:* If you encounter any issues of have suggestions please **address them on Steam since I won't be looking at this repo very often.**

+When experiencing low FPS in Wallpaper Engine, try the following:

+1. Open Wallpaper Engine, Select a Window to change
+1. klick the "Settings Wheel" at the top right, then 2nd Tab "Common"
+2. Scroll down to "Comanndline for CEF"
+3. Enter "--disable-gpu-vsync"
+4. Press "OK"

 ### Dependencies
 - [jQuery](https://jquery.com/)
 - [three.js](https://threejs.org/)